 To succeed in the lab, it is crucial to be comfortable with the math calculations that are part of everyday work.
 This accessible introduction to common laboratory techniques focuses on the basics, helping even readers with good math skills to practice the most frequently encountered types of problems.

 Basic Laboratory Calculations for Biotechnology, Second Edition discusses very common laboratory problems, all applied to real situations.
 It explores multiple strategies for solving problems for a better understanding of the underlying math.
-Primarily organized around laboratory applications, beginning with more general topics, and moving into more specific biotechnology laboratory techniques at the end.
+Primarily organized around laboratory applications, the book begins with more general topics and moves into more specific biotechnology laboratory techniques at the end.

 This book features hundreds of practice problems, all with solutions and many with boxed, complete explanations; plus hundreds of "story problems" relating to real situations in the lab.
 Additional features include: